haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Eh!
 I know that,” she said.

-“If there was a grand Missus at Misselthwaite I should never have been even one of th’ under housemaids.
+“If there was a grand Missus at Misselthwaite I should never have been even one of the under housemaids.

 I might have been let to be scullerymaid but I’d never have been let upstairs.

-I’m too common an’ I talk too much Yorkshire.
+I’m too common and I talk too much Yorkshire.

 But this is a funny house for all it’s so grand.

-Seems like there’s neither Master nor Mistress except Mr Pitcher an’ Mr Medlock.
+Seems like there’s neither Master nor Mistress except Mr Pitcher and Mr Medlock.

-Mr Craven, he won’t be troubled about anythin’ when he’s here, an’ he’s nearly always away.
+Mr Craven, he won’t be troubled about anything when he’s here, and he’s nearly always away.

-Mr Medlock gave me th’ place out o’ kindness.
+Mr Medlock gave me the place out of kindness.

 She told me she could never have done it if Misselthwaite had been like other big houses.”